 7. If there is enough moisture in the dough, it spreads easily and evenly.
 Keep a bowl half filled with water aside.
 If needed dip your fingers in the water and spread the dough.
 This also helps to keep the rotti soft.
 If making thick roti, make few wholes on the rotti every 2 inches apart for even cooking.

-- 1 small onion chopped
+- 1 small onion chopped very finely

 - 3 tablespoons coconut fresh grated (optional)

 - ½ carrot grated (can substitute with bottle gourd, optional)

-- 2 green chilies deseeded
+- 2 green chilli deseeded

-- ½ tsp cumin/ jeera
+- ½ teaspoon cumin or jeera

-- Salt as needed
+- 1/3 teaspoon Salt as needed

 - water as needed